Investors Do Not Get Paid For Bearing Risk

 My slides: Download PDF

-Markowitz's paper: Working copy PDF; Journal of Portfolio Management, Winter 2008
+Markowitz's paper: Working Paper PDF; Journal of Portfolio Management, Winter 2008

 Markowitz also contributed this idea to Fabozzi's "The Theory and Practice of Investment Management", see Chapter 4 - which in hindsight, I think, does a comprehensive job of clearing up confusion with classical thoughts on CAPM.